Repurposing a Parking Lot

 About Susanna J. Sturgis

-Susanna edits for a living, writes to survive, and has been preoccupied with electoral politics since 2016.
-She just started a blog about her vintage T-shirt collection: "The T-Shirt Chronicles."
+Susanna edits for a living and writes to survive.
+Having been preoccupied with electoral politics since 2016, she is now getting back to writing -- and she's got plenty to write about.
+Her blog "The T-Shirt Chronicles," started at the height of the COVID-19 pandemic, is a meandering memoir based on her out-of-control T-shirt collection.
 Her other blogs include "From the Seasonally Occupied Territories," about being a year-round resident of Martha's Vineyard, and "Write Through It," about writing, editing, and how to keep going.

 This entry was posted in outdoors and tagged , , , , .
 Bookmark the permalink.